jordandobson/homework_week_6/readme.md

 For Pretty Print formatting the JSON text I found a great example on stackOverflow: http://stackoverflow.com/a/9020923/3920924

-*One well-formed question or observation about the app, technologies used, or related topics.*
+**One well-formed question or observation about the app, technologies used, or related topics.**

-I made a few observations above but I question if how I am loading images is appropriate or if they should be set to a queue and how I might cancel that queue if another request is made.
+I made a few observations above but one question I have is if my method loading images is appropriate or if they should be set to a queue and how I might cancel that queue if another request is made.

+Also, in my _JRDMainWindowController.m_ file my method _performSearchOnEntry_ I'm doing checking on _self.currentView_ to see which view is active and then calling the _workOnMovieSearchTerm_ method on the active view.
+I really felt like I shouldn't have had to do that check and just called the method on _self.currentView_ since it should have pointed directly to the view that was active.
+Is there something here I am missing or is this the right approach?